Judge vacates conviction of 'Serial' subject Adnan Syed

 The hearing comes nearly eight years after the "Serial" podcast dug into his case, raising questions about the conviction and his legal representation.
 In doing so, the podcast reached a huge audience and set off a true-crime podcasting boom as well as further examinations of the case, including the HBO docuseries "The Case Against Adnan Syed."

 Prosecutors moved to vacate Syed's conviction following a nearly year-long investigation, they said in a news release last week.
-At the time, Baltimore City State's Attorney Marilyn Mosby said prosecutors were "not asserting, at this time, that Mr. Syed is innocent" but that the state "lacks confidence in the integrity of the conviction" and that Syed should get a new trial.
+At the time, Mosby said prosecutors were "not asserting, at this time, that Mr. Syed is innocent" but that the state "lacks confidence in the integrity of the conviction" and that Syed should get a new trial.

 The reinvestigation of the case revealed evidence about the possible involvement of two suspects other than Syed, including a person who said they would make Lee "disappear" and that "(h)e would kill her," prosecutors said.
 Syed's attorneys said he and his legal team were unaware that information existed until this year.